UoMCS/openbadges-backend/README.md

 areas, making optional fields NOT NULL and therefore required.
 In addition, some optional fields have been omitted.

+This is intended to be a backend which is simple to deploy on existing infrastructure, e.g. as an Apache VirtualHost.

 ## Unit Tests

 Unit tests can be found in the `tests` directory and require PHPUnit.
 The full